"It's not what you look at that matters, it's what you see." [Henry David Thoreau]

 So there is a gap between these two approaches which I think I can fill.
 I offer several versions of macros to count frequencies or to add or concatenate entries or to identify max or min for given combinations:

-Pstat - Apply a function like MIN/MAX/SUM on given strings/numbers combinations with conditions applied
+sbMiniPivot - Apply a function like MIN/MAX/SUM on given strings/numbers combinations with conditions applied (replaces Pstat

 Cfreq - Concatenates entries (comma separated) for given string/number combinations